Neutrino dispersion relations at finite temperature and density in the Left-Right Symmetric Model: Introduction

 This paper is organized as follows.
-First in section \ref{sec:lrsm} we show some features of the LRSM which are relevant to our analysis.
-Next in section \ref{sec:dispersionrelations} the left-handed neutrino dispersion relations are determined analytically in a model-independent generalized way using the Mellin summation technique.
-Furthermore in section \ref{sec:effectivemasses} a general expression for a fermionic effective thermal mass is calculated and as an application of this result, we obtain the left-handed neutrino effective thermal masses from the unbroken, parity-broken and fully-broken phases in context of the LRSM.
-Finally, in section \ref{sec:conclusions} we discuss some conclusions.
+Firstly, in section \ref{sec:lrsm}, we show some features of the LRSM which are relevant to our analysis.
+Next, in section \ref{sec:dispersionrelations}, the most general left-handed neutrino thermal self-energy is analytically calculated using the Mellin summation technique for the case in which the thermal medium is constituted by massive leptons, massive gauge bosons, massive scalar bosons, and assuming that there are a leptonic chemical potential associated to an excess of leptons over antileptons in the medium.
+Furthermore, in section \ref{sec:effectivemasses}, a general expression for the left-handed neutrino effective thermal mass is obtained and as an application of this result, we obtain the left-handed neutrino effective thermal masses for the unbroken, parity-broken and fully-broken symmetry phases in the context of the LRSM.
+Finally, in section \ref{sec:conclusions}, we present some conclusions.